 Baja Sea Kayaking Clothing and Equipment List

-During February, March and April, daytime air temperatures along the Baja coast will range from 75 to 85 degrees, with light afternoon breezes.
-With the aridity the nights can drop to the 50’s.
+During February, March and April, daytime air temperatures in Loreto range from low 70s earlier in the season to the mid-80s later on with light afternoon breezes.
+With the aridity the nights can drop to the 50’s on the earlier dates, thus requiring warm layers.
+By mid-March on, there are often evenings where no layers are needed.
 During mid-day, we erect shade tarps but light cotton clothing also provides comfort and protection from the strong Baja sun.

-Water temperature is 70-75 degrees, and we have light wetsuits available for extended snorkeling.
+Water temperatures range from 69 degrees early in our season to 77 degrees towards the end.
+We have light wetsuits available for extended snorkeling often needed for the earlier trip dates.
 Although we expect beautiful balmy weather, stormy winds occasionally intrude into the usually gracious Sea of Cortez.

 Follow the list closely and you will be comfortable throughout the trip.
 Feel free to adapt according to previous camping and kayaking experience.

 SEA TREK provides:

 All commissary, kayaking gear, fiberglass doubles and singles, Surftech Paddleboards, lightweight Werner paddles, Extrasport pfd’s, Seal sprayskirts, enough dry bags (2 large/medium and 1 small) for all your clothing , a large net bag (for carrying dive gear, sleeping pad, bag etc.), 3 mil wetsuits, and a roomy two-person tent.
 We do have extra snorkeling gear you are welcome to use or bring your own custom gear.
 (Inflatable sleeping pads and sleeping bags can be rented for an extra charge ($20 per item per week.)